AJ-Acevedo/bin/README.md

 # AJ's bin

-Just some CLI scripts and tools I've either created or found on the Interwebs.
+Just some CLI scripts and tools I've either created, received or found online.

 Feel free to clone, modify, share, and use these dotfiles as your own.